 sipping nectar from flowers through a long feeding tube.

 Adults mimic bumblebees; quite variable.
-The wings are basically clear, with dark brown to
+Wings: basically clear, with dark brown to

 dark greenish-brown.
-The abdomen tends to be dark (black) with 1-2
+Abdomen tends to be dark (black) with 1-2

 Hemaris gracilis is distinguished from similar species by a pair of